 - 1. In the interrupt input column, "eiX" defines the associated external interrupt vector.
 If the weak pull-up column (wpu) is merged with the interrupt column (int), then the I/O configuration is pull-up interrupt input, else the configuration is floating interrupt input. - 2.
-In the open drain output column, "T" defines a true open drain I/O (P-Buffer and protection diode to $V{DD}$

-- 3. OSC1 and OSC2 pins connect a crystal/ceramic resonator, or an external source to the on-chip oscillator; see Section 1 INTRODUCTION and Section 12.5 CLOCK AND TIMING CHARACTERISTICS for more details. - 4.
-On the chip, each I/O port has 8 pads.
+In the open drain output column, "T" defines a true open drain I/O (P-Buffer and protection diode to V{DD} are not implemented).
+See See "I/O PORTS" on page 46. and Section 12.8 I/O PORT PIN CHARACTERISTICS for more details. - OSC1 and OSC2 pins connect a crystal/ceramic resonator, or an external source to the on-chip oscillator; see Section 1 INTRODUCTION and Section 12.5 CLOCK AND TIMING CHARACTERISTICS for more details. - 4.
+On the chip, each I/O port may have up to 8 pads.
 Pads that are not bonded to external pins are in input pull-up configuration after reset.
 The configuration of these pads must be kept at reset state to avoid added current consumption.